Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 The installation process requires that you implement your deployment plan.

 Plan the Overall Deployment.
 The initial planning step involves establishing the overall deployment.
 You should determine who is responsible for each task and any external dependencies.

 Determine What To Install.
 Based on your deployment plan, determine what you need to install.

 Determine Your System Requirements.
 Based on your deployment plan, determine your system requirements.

 Prepare the Operating System.
 Prepare your operating system, depending on the OS: Linux, Solaris, Windows, Cloud (Amazon EC2, OpenStack, and so forth), Virtual Machines (VMWare, Xen, Hyper-V, and so forth)

 Prepare the Java Environment.
 Prepare your Java environment, depending on your vendor type: Oracle, IBM, OpenJDK.

 Prepare the App Server.
 Prepare your application server, depending on type: Apache Tomcat, JBoss 4/5, WildFly, Jetty, Oracle WebLogic, IBM WebSphere.
 Also, prepare each app server for HTTPS.

 Prepare the Directory Servers.
 Prepare the configuration directory server, OpenDJ for the core token service (CTS), and the LDAP identity repository.
-For information on installing data repositories, see Chapter 1, "Preparing For Installation" in the Installation Guide.
+For information on installing data repositories, see "Preparing For Installation" in the Installation Guide.

 Obtain the OpenAM Software.
 You should obtain a supported ForgeRock release of OpenAM, a nightly build, or an archive build.
 For the latest stable version of OpenAM, click Enterprise Downloads.